-Palatin Technologies, Inc. (PTN) CEO Carl Spana on Q1 2021 Results - Earnings Call Transcript

 Carl Spana

-[Indiscernible], I think that John, I think – [indiscernible] a little margin, one of these we’ve also accomplished is really, which will help in licensing is really stopping our dependency on AMAG.
+I think that John, I think – [indiscernible] margin, one of the things we’ve also accomplished is really, which will help in licensing is really stopping our dependency on AMAG.
 So, a lot of the things like manufacturing distributions, these agreements have already been transferred over to Palatin.
 So, a lot of things that you know, will need to be in place so that you can have a valuable license and a quick license turnover are really, you know, transitioning or have already transitioned from AMAG to Palatin, and as, you know, we've been saying, they needed attention, and they're now been cleaned up and they're functioning.

-So, we would like to be able to turn over to the partner, you know, a, like a well oiled machine that's functioning so that this can be just dropped into the bag.
-And they could just focus on the commercial activities.
-And I think that's the way they will get, you know, maximum value for the product.
-And a lot of those things have been done already, and I think relatively shortly, we really won't be that dependent on AMAG for much of anything.
+So, we would like to be able to turn over to the partner, you know, like a well oiled machine that's functioning so that this can be just dropped into the bag and they could just focus on the commercial activities.
+And I think that's the way they will get, you know, maximum value for the product, and a lot of those things have been done already, and I think relatively shortly, we really won't be that dependent on AMAG for much of anything.

 John Newman